Anna Cope Hartshorne

-Harvard University Certification in Examinations for Women 7/14/88 Bryn Mawr College - Greek Studies 7/9/85
+Harvard University Certification in Examinations for Women 1888

-Anna met Ume Tsuda, the founder of Tsuda College, one of the first women's institutions of higher education in Japan, at Bryn Mawr College in 1885 where the Japanese woman was studying at the invitation of President James E. Rhoads and where Anna was studying Greek.
-The only child of Dr. Henry Hartshorne, an advocate of female medical education, Anna would sit for the Harvard University Examinations for Women in 1888, which she passed with high credit in Elementary Greek and German.
+Anna met Tsuda Umeko, at Bryn Mawr College in 1885 where Umeko was studying at the invitation of President James E. Rhoads and where Anna was studying Greek.
+Anna, the only child of Dr. Henry Hartshorne, an advocate of female medical education, she would sit for the Harvard University Examinations for Women in 1888, which she passed with high credit in Elementary Greek and German.

 Anna renewed her acquaintance with Tsuda when she came to Tokyo in 1893 with her father at the invitation of a group of Japanese doctors impressed with Dr. Hartshorne's work, "Essentials of the Principles and Practice of Medicine."
 In 1897 she and her father again returned to Japan as lay missionaries and Anna taught at the Friends' School in Tokyo.
-When her father died later that year, it was Ume Tsuda who helped her friend overcome her sorrow.
+When Anna’s father died later that year, it was Umeko who helped her friend overcome her sorrow.

 But it would be Anna who would be the mainstay of Tsuda College when it was founded as Joshi Eigaku Juku (Women's Institute of English Studies) in 1900 with the financial assistance of a group of Philadelphia women.
 It was the first institute for women in Japan to offer an education beyond the high school level.

 She published her own book, "Japan and Her People" in 1902.
 But most importantly, Anna Hartshorne helped support and guide Tsuda College until the onset of World War II.
-When the 1923 Earthquake devastated Japan, when hundreds of thousands were killed and Tsuda College destroyed, Anna took off for the United States and, over the next few years, raised $500,000, a substantial sum at the time, to rebuild the college.
-Ume Tsuda died in 1930, but Anna remained to oversee rebuilding of the college and continue Ume Tsuda's expectations for Japanese women.
+When the 1923 earthquake devastated Japan, when hundreds of thousands were killed and Tsuda College destroyed, Anna took off for the United States and, over the next few years, raised $500,000, a substantial sum at the time, to rebuild the college.
+Tsuda Umeko died in 1930, but Anna remained to oversee rebuilding of the college and continue Umeko's expectations for Japanese women.

-Anna went on home leave in 1940 with every intention of returning to Tsuda College, but once the Pacific War began was unable to fulfill her promise.
+Anna went on home leave in 1940 with every intention of returning to Tsuda College, but once the Pacific War began, was unable to fulfill her promise.
 She died in Philadelphia on October 2, 1957 at the age of 97.
-One of our unsung heroines in American women's history, Anna Hartshorne has surely earned her place in the National Women's History Museum's Chronicles of Women.
+One of our unsung heroines in American women's history, Anna Hartshorne has surely earned her place in the National Women's History Museum's Women’s Stories.